 In the most recent general election, more Chelmsford constituents emailed me about the environment and animal welfare than about all other issues put together.
 I am enormously proud of the way in which the Government are leading the world on protecting the environment and on endangered species.
 Does my hon.
 Friend agree that the Lib Dem’s suggestion that this deal, which is to resolve the issues on the Irish border, could somehow be used to undermine our standards on the environment, animal welfare or workers’ rights is pure scaremongering and totally irresponsible?

 I thank my hon.
 Friend for her question.
 We will maintain environmental and animal welfare standards.
 I know that she works tirelessly to improve those standards, both in Chelmsford and with Back Benchers.
-I remember many a campaign that she led in her time in the House of Commons, particularly on environmental issues, recycling, and changing behaviours and perceptions.
+I remember many a campaign that she has led in her time in the House of Commons, particularly on environmental issues, recycling, and changing behaviours and perceptions.
 I thank her for that work, and there is nothing in this process that means that we are going to go back on any of those commitments.
 In fact, the Government are committed to going further, as she has demanded.

 It is almost as if members of the Government have been taking lessons dancing around slippery poles this afternoon.
 Essentially, we do not have a credible deal, because there are no customs borders anywhere in the world without some form of physical infrastructure.
 We have a Government who are still insisting that they will obey law, but only those parts that it chooses to obey.
 Will the Minister at least confirm that the Government will comply with the spirit and the provisions of the Benn Act in full?